parrt/msds689/projects/oohtable/oohtable.md

 In [MSDS962](https://github.com/parrt/msds692/blob/master/hw/search.md) you learned how to create and use a hash table.
 You did so by using non-object-oriented programming; i.e., just a bunch of functions.
 In this homework, your will build an object-oriented version of the hash table project.
 You will see that the object-oriented version is much more user-friendly and that it behaves very much like the built-in `dict` class.

 Rather than updating your own original code base, you will download and update a previous student's code.
-I have provided everyone with a common `htable.py` to start with (rename it to `oohtable.py`); please see the files area on Canvas.
+I have provided everyone with a common `baseline_htable.py` to start with (rename it to `oohtable.py`); please see the files area on Canvas.
 This will give you an opportunity to read somebody else's code from a few years ago.
-It's more or less okay but not very pretty.
-You are free to improve the code quality as you add features and convert it to an object-oriented version in this project.
+It's more or less okay but not very pretty. *There might be a few bugs in the code.* ;) You are free to improve the code quality as you add features and convert it to an object-oriented version in this project.
 Learning to read and modify somebody else's code is a critical skill to gain in order to be productive at work.

 As you work on this project, I encourage you to reflect on: